 There is no one right or wrong way to transition, and accessing medical treatments is becoming simpler as more people transition in a variety of ways.

-There are two categories of medicine involved in treatment: the first are “blockers”, which pause puberty, suppress testosterone, or stop certain hormones from affecting your body.
+The first category is “blockers”, which pause puberty, suppress testosterone in adults, or stop certain hormones from affecting your body.
 Blockers are fully reversible – if a patient stops taking blockers, their natural hormones will begin to affect their body again.
 These can be prescribed from the start of puberty.

-Some HRT medicines are available in multiple forms, or can be taken in multiple ways.
+Some hormone treatments are available in multiple forms, or can be taken in multiple ways.
 These different preparations and delivery methods can have an effect on how well the medicine works, its side effects, and its risks.
 It’s good to be aware of what options are available to you and how one medicine, its preparation, or delivery method might be better for you than another.

 Some forms of administration are:

 If you request a particular form of the medicine (for example, you prefer injections rather than pills), these may not be funded.
-However, your doctor can still prescribe them so long as they are available in New Zealand and you are willing to pay for them yourself.
+However, your doctor can still prescribe them so long as you are willing to pay for them yourself, and they are available in New Zealand, or you can import them using an international pharmacy which ships to New Zealand.